 So I opted to create my own, the objectives were:

-The overall architecture of the plugin follows an model view controller (MVC) approach, this helps keep all functionality isolated and allows other developers and designers of very junior levels to contribute changes to the UI which is great!
+The plugin follows a model view controller (MVC) approach, this helps keep all functionality isolated and allows other developers and designers of very junior levels to contribute changes which is great!

-The end result turned out well, with the final result clocking in at under 1MB in size with no setup required – just activating the plugin will ensure your messages are saved.
-It is also very easy to extend incase of future changes to wp_mail or to add additional plugin support.
+The end result turned out well, clocking in at under 1MB in size with no setup required – just activating the plugin will ensure your messages are saved.
+It is also easy to extend – incase of future changes to wp_mail or to add additional plugin support.

 This was done by using the “adapter” design pattern (also dubbed “drivers” in Laravel) this allows the entire process of saving a message to be encapsulated into a single class, if a new plugin comes out that handles wp_mail in a different way, only a single new class needs to be written to add support.

-The shallow learning curve makes it very easy for other developers to contribute pull requests, because they do not need to have an understanding of the entire plugin, only a basic understanding of object oriented programming is required.
+The shallow learning curve makes it very easy for other developers to contribute pull requests, because they do not need to have an understanding of the entire plugin, only a basic understanding of object oriented programming.